-Vienna is a gem year-round, but its romance is never more on display than during the holiday season.
-Cozy up to your loved one in a horse drawn carriage ride to the idyllic Christkindlmarkt in front of Vienna’s town hall.
-It’s an especially magical site in the early evening hours when the entire market is illuminated.
-Warmed with glühwein, conclude your time in this charming city with an intimate classical concert by the Vienna Mozart Ensemble – a perfect way experience the City of Music to its fullest during the holidays.
+Austria is a gem year-round, but its romance is never more on display than during the holiday season.
+Cozy up to your loved one in a horse drawn carriage ride to the idyllic Christmas markets in Vienna and Salzburg.
+It’s an especially magical site in the early evening hours when the markets are illuminated.
+Warmed with glühwein, pair your market experience with a Salzburg Advent Singing performance or an intimate Vienna Christmas concert – a perfect way experience the City of Music to its fullest during the holidays.

 If you can’t make it to the European Christmas Markets this year, head to Montreal.
 Because of its 19th century architecture, the city feels surprisingly European, especially during the holidays.
 There’s a month of continual events, including fireworks displays and a Christmas village.
 For unique, hand-crafted gifts, don’t miss the Nutcracker Market at the Palais des congrès.